 Farm Apprenticeship Program

 The Urban Farm apprentice program was developed to address racial disparities in farming particularly pointing to the information gap in agricultural studies.
 By providing a low requirement entry, we are opening a means to attract talent to the economic, entrepreneurial and environmental opportunities of farming.
 This apprenticeship can expose candidates to a pathway that allows them to access the increase in available funding in education and land access programs.
-Thanks to two sequential grants from the New Jersey Conservation Society, the 2021 apprentices were able to complete a full season on the farm.
+Thanks to two sequential years of funding from the New Jersey Conservation Foundation, 2021-2022 apprentices were able to complete a full season on the farm.
 This important program can only be possible due to individual donors, foundations, or corporate support.

-We have hired one apprentice and just received grant funding to hire a second apprentice for 2022.
-If you are interested in learning more about being part of this program or helping to fund it, please email firstname.lastname@example.org.
+Meet our prior year apprentices below and we are excited to be offering a farm apprentice opportunity for 2023.
+If you are interested in learning more about being part of this program or helping to fund it, please email email@example.com.
 For more details about the position and to apply, click here.